ClaPalo/npc_gzip/README.md

 python main_text.py
 ```

 By default, this will only use 100 test and training samples per class as a quick demo.
 They can be changed by `--num_test`, `--num_train`.
+The command will also create a new directory, called `data`, containing the `train.csv` and `test.csv` files.

 ```text
 --compressor <gzip, lzma, bz2>